-Move the zoom controller left and right to zoom the cropping boundary.
+Use the zoom button to change the cropping boundary to the desired size.

 Use [▲], [▼], [◄], and [▶] to move the selection boundary to the desired location and then press [SET].

 The camera will correct color automatically and save the corrected image.

 - If you do not want a border around the resulting image, select and area that is smaller than the original image. - To cancel the restoration operation at any point and save the image as-is, press [MENU].